 2000-05: Supporting the EU enlargement and democratisation in the East

 However, AEGEE members do not just talk about the problematic “Hotspots” – within the Yearplan project in 2005.
 Members of AEGEE were in the frontline during the demonstrations in Ukraine against the election fraud in December 2004.
-AEGEE took a ﬁrm stand for democracy as well as in the summer in Albania and keep on continuing its activities in this ﬁeld.
-In 2005 the main focus of AEGEE was the 20th Anniversary of the Association.
-A series of conferences, celebrations were organised all around Europe, not to mention the biggest Gala event ever to be organised in Praha, in September 2005.
+AEGEE took a ﬁrm stand for democracy as well in the summer in Albania and keeps on continuing its activities in this ﬁeld.
+In 2005, the main focus of AEGEE was the 20th Anniversary of the Association.
+A series of conferences and celebrations were organised all around Europe, not to mention the biggest Gala event ever to be organised in Praha, in September 2005.

 2005-Today: Crossing Borders